Special note: If you need a U.S. passport in the next four weeks, please review the following link: Emergency passport for immediate travel.

 Yes.
 You may renew your passport at any time.

-Does my U.S. passport need to be valid for 6 months in order to travel?
+Will my airline require my U.S. passport to be valid for 6 months?

 You may enter the United States and England even if your passport expires only one week after your entry.
 However, many European countries require 6 months of validity, even if you are only staying in an airport for a few hours.
 Check with your airline or travel.state.gov’s country information guides for requirements prior to your trip.

 Can I travel while waiting for my replacement passport?

 The U.S. Embassy has an obligation to verify that U.S. citizens only have one valid U.S. passport in their possession at any time.
 You can choose to travel with your U.S. passport during processing, but you will have to return that passport to the U.S. Embassy (either in person or by mail) for cancellation prior to issuance of your new U.S. passport.
 The Embassy will send you the new and cancelled passports at the same time.